RedHatQE/firewatch/docs/configuration_guide.md

 The firewatch configuration can be saved to a file (can be stored wherever you want and named whatever you want, it must be JSON though) or defined in the `FIREWATCH_CONFIG` variable.
 When using the `report` command, if an argument for `--firewatch-config-path` is not provided, the environment variable will be used.

+  > **NOTE:**
+  > For more information how to use a configuration file as a "Base" config combining with additional rules set on top of it, please see the ['Using a base config file'](#using-a-base-config-file) section.

 The firewatch configuration is a list of rules, each rule is defined using the following values:

 ### `failure_rules`